U.S. Environmental Protection Agency.

 In addition to using regulations.gov, you may access this Federal Register document electronically through the EPA Internet under the “Federal Register” listings at http://www.epa.gov/fedrgstr/.

 Docket: All documents in the docket are listed in the http://www.regulations.gov index.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, will be publicly available only in hard copy.
-Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, Public Reading Room.
+Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, in the Public Reading Room.
 The EPA/DC Public Reading Room is located in the EPA Headquarters Library, Room Number 3334 in the EPA WJC West, at 1301 Constitution Avenue NW., Washington, DC 20460.
 The hours of operation are 8:30 a.m. to 4:30 p.m.
 Eastern Time, Monday through Friday, excluding federal holidays.
 Please call (202) 566-1744 or email the ORD Docket at email@example.com for instructions.
 Updates to Public Reading Room access are available on the Web site (http://www.epa.gov/epahome/dockets.htm).
-The Agency's position paper(s), charge/questions to the HSRB, and the meeting agenda will be available by the last week of September 2013.
+The Agency's position paper(s), charge/questions to the HSRB, and the meeting agenda will be available by the middle of October 2014.
 In addition, the Agency may provide additional background documents as the materials become available.
-You may obtain electronic copies of these documents, and certain other related documents that might be available electronically, from the regulations.gov Web site and the EPA HSRB Web site at http://www.epa.gov/osa/hsrb/.
-For questions on document availability, or if you do not have access to the Internet, consult either Jim Downing or Lu-Ann Kleibacker listed under FOR FURTHER INFORMATION CONTACT.
+You may obtain electronic copies of these documents, and other related documents that are available electronically, from the regulations.gov Web site and the EPA HSRB Web site at http://www.epa.gov/hsrb/.
+For questions on document availability, or if you do not have access to the Internet, consult Jim Downing listed under FOR FURTHER INFORMATION.

 C. What should I consider as I prepare my comments for the EPA?